ESG

 Building Carbon Neutrality and Environmental Governance

-- Regular screening of environmental and safety laws and regulations
+- Continuously monitoring domestic and international environmental and safety laws and regulatory changes

 Environmental Compliance